-The requested salary and fringe benefits for a re-entry candidate must be in accordance with the salary structure of the grantee institution, consistent with the level of effort.
-An additional amount of $10,000 may be requested for supplies, domestic travel and publication costs relevant to the proposed research.
+The requested salary and fringe benefits for a re-entry/re-integration candidate must be in accordance with the salary structure of the grantee institution, consistent with the level of effort.
+An additional amount of $10,000 may be requested for supplies, domestic travel, and publication costs relevant to the proposed research.
 Equipment may not be purchased as part of this supplement without justification and specific prior approval by NIH.

-Please see the Program Announcement for specific application requirements.
+Program Announcement for specific application requirements.
 NIGMS strongly encourages electronic submission via the Commons of the completed request, including all appropriate signatures and supporting documents, to be submitted as a single PDF document.

 Applications may be submitted at any time and are administratively reviewed within NIGMS on a rolling basis.
 Applicants should be aware that applications submitted after May 1 may not be awarded until the following November due to the change in fiscal year on October 1.
-We anticipate applicants will receive notification of a funding decision approximately 10 weeks after receipt of the application.
+We anticipate applicants will receive notification of a funding decision approximately 12 weeks after receipt of the application.
 This is a competitive program and funding is not guaranteed.